ibm-cloud-docs/dr-automation-powervs/Orchestrator-and-service-details.md

 - **Active**: Standby orchestrator is healthy and ready.
 - **Failed**: Standby orchestrator has encountered issues and may not be available for failover.

+**DR Orchestrator status**:

+Displays the current operational status of the primary orchestrator.
+A status such as “Active” indicates that the orchestrator is functioning and ready for DR activities.

+**DR Schematics workspace**:

+Specifies the name of the IBM Cloud Schematics workspace that contains the Infrastructure as Code (IaC) configuration used by the orchestrator to provision and manage DR resources.

+**DR Location**:

+Displays the location (for example, `dal10`) that hosts the DR orchestrator and resources, confirming the failover target region.

+**Standby orchestrator name**:

+The name of the standby orchestrator configured to take over if the primary orchestrator fails.

+**DR orchestrator deployment time DR**:

+Displays the date and time when the primary orchestrator was deployed.

+**Standby Orchestrator deployment time DR**:

+Displays the date and time when the standby orchestrator was deployed.

 ## Service details
 {: #service-det}